posit-dev/plumber2/README.md

 ## Hello World

-Below is a simply “hello world” API written for plumber2 that illustrates some of the differences from plumber:
+Below is a simple “hello world” API written for plumber2 that illustrates some of the differences from plumber:

 ``` r